Facial Cosmetic Surgery – Frequently Asked Questions

-Dr. Hauck will meet personally with you to examine and evaluate you.
-A qualified technician will work with you beforehand, performing various eye tests and measurements to assist in Dr. Hauck’s evaluation.
-If surgery is recommended, Dr. Hauck will explain the procedure from beginning to end.
+Our surgeon will meet personally with you to examine and evaluate you.
+A qualified technician will work with you beforehand, performing various eye tests and measurements to assist in the evaluation.
+If surgery is recommended, our surgeon will explain the procedure from beginning to end.
 This explanation will include a customized surgical technique that would be most appropriate for your condition, and a step-by-step explanation of what the recovery will be like.
 You will then meet with the patient care coordinator, who will explain the scheduling details, insurance benefits, and the cost.

 Sometimes.
 If your vision is restricted by your upper eyelids or brows and you meet your insurance’s specific medical criteria, insurance may pay for your surgery.
 If you want to learn more about insurance coverage or payment options for lid and brow surgery, please contact the Medical Eye Center to schedule an examination.

 After any facial surgical procedure, some discomfort can be expected.
 Most patients tolerate recovery from eyelid and brow surgery with over the counter Tylenol.
 At times, patients are provided with prescriptions for pain medication.
 Patients sometimes use the prescription medication two to three days after surgery and then switch to Tylenol.
 It is uncommon for patients to report unmanageable pain after lid and brow surgery.